jae-huh/react-calculator/README.md

 See a live [demo](https://jae-huh.github.io/react-calculator/)

-This project was started to learn about React.
+I started this project to learn about React.
 The calculator remembers previous calculations so that the users can retrieve the answers by clicking on the number sentences.